scoom-scoom/Autosplitter-and-Load-Normalizer/sm-load-normalizer-by-image/testing-notes.md

 Entering black at frame 40604
 Entering black at frame 41026
 Load number 8 added.

-Entering black at frame 43089
+Entering black at frame 43760
-Entering black at frame 43549
+Entering black at frame 44283
 Load number 9 added.

-9 should start at around 43780
-9 should end at around 44298

-DEBUG:
+EXITING black at frame 45450
+ENTERING black at frame 47073
+EXITING black at frame 47099
+ENTERING black at frame 47556
+Load number 10 added.
+EXITING black at frame 51370
+ENTERING black at frame 53971
+EXITING black at frame 53988
+ENTERING black at frame 54051
+Load number 11 added.
+EXITING black at frame 59315
+ENTERING black at frame 59498
+EXITING black at frame 59511
-ENTERING black at frame 42751
+ENTERING black at frame 59604
+Load number 12 added.
-EXITING black at frame 42755
+EXITING black at frame 59712
-ENTERING black at frame 43089
+ENTERING black at frame 59824
-EXITING black at frame 43093
+EXITING black at frame 59840
+ENTERING black at frame 60307
+Load number 13 added.